-If you’re still worried that some stitches will come loose, you can always purchase some iron on embroidery stabilizer to put on the inside of the clothing.
-This will decrease the amount of friction the stitches are exposed to, which in turn will lessen the chances of the stitches coming loose.
+However, if you’re still worried that some stitches will come loose, iron-on stabilizers may help to protect the embroidered area.
+This will decrease the amount of friction the stitches on the back of the embroidery are exposed to, which my lessen the chances of the stitches coming loose.

 Tender Touch by Sulky is an option that has relatively good reviews.

 You can definitely wash your embroidered clothing, but spot cleaning is a great option if the item isn’t completely dirty or soiled.
 It never hurts to try and minimize how often you are washing the embroidered piece!

 I hope you find these tips helpful.
 Proper care will allow you to wear and enjoy your embroidered clothing for a long time.